rustack-cloud-platform/terraform-provider-rcp/docs/data-sources/s3_storages.md

 Returns a list of Rustack S3Storage.

-Get information about S3Storage in the Vdc for use in other resources.
+Get information about S3Storage in the project for use in other resources.

 Note: You can use the [`rustack_s3_storage`](S3Storage) data source to obtain metadata about a single s3 storage if you already know the `name` and `project_id` to retrieve.